 Civics

-Resources
+Resources for Leading,

 "We have much to gain by revitalizing civic learning.
 The chief benefits of civic learning are a vibrant and informed civic life and democracy and a healthy society.
 High-quality civic learning also helps teach children skills they need for the 21st century workplace, such as critical thinking, problem solving, communication, collaboration, creativity, initiative and innovation.
 In addition, civic learning done right engages students by making what they learn at school more relevant to real life.
 It promotes academic achievement, as well, and prevents some students from dropping out.
 Civic learning is vital for our increasingly diverse California society."
 (The California Task Force On K-12 Civic Learning, 2014, p.
 6)